vseryakov/backendjs/README.md

         cd node_modules/backendjs && npm run devbuild

+* Go to `examples` directory, it has several apps with README.md explaining how to run each.
-* Go to `examples/api` directory:
+* Go to an application directory and run:
-* Run the application, it will start the Web server on port 8000:

         ./app.sh

-* Now log in with the new account,
-* Go to http://localhost:8000/api.html and click on *Login* at the top-right corner, then enter 'test' as login and 'test' as secret in the login popup dialog.
-* To see your account details run the command in the console `/account/get`
-* To see current metrics run the command in the console `/system/stats/get`

 * When the web server is started with `-watch` parameter or as `bkjs watch` then any change in the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode,